openedx/edx-documentation/en_us/course_authors/source/manage_live_course/automatic_email.rst

 ====================

 .. note::
- If learners receive a weekly course highlight message on day 7, they do not receive this day 10 nudge message.
+ If learners receive a :ref:`course highlight message <Course Highlight Message>` on day 7, they do not receive this day 10 nudge message.

 EdX sends the following message 10 days after a learner enrolls in a course.